Azure/PSRule.Rules.Azure/docs/en/rules/Azure.EventHub.Firewall.md

 To deploy Event Hub namespaces that pass this rule:

-- Set the `properties.publicNetworkAccess` property to `Disabled` or configure the sub-resource `Microsoft.EventHub/namespaces/networkRuleSets` with the `properties.publicNetworkAccess` property to `Disabled` or/and the `properties.defaultAction` property to `Deny`.
+- Set the `properties.publicNetworkAccess` property to `Disabled` to require private endpoints.
+OR
+- Alternatively, you can configure the `Microsoft.EventHub/namespaces/networkRuleSets` sub-resource by:
+  - Setting the `properties.publicNetworkAccess` property to `Disabled` to require private endpoints.
+OR
+  - Setting the `properties.defaultAction` property to `Deny` to restrict network access to the service by default.

 For example: